nangonz/fcc_vuejs_faradayCourse/vueCLI_product_cart/README.md

 Now, you don't have to worry about code splitting, and lazy loading and all of that other stuff.
 Those are more
 advanced routing concepts.

+### Vuex (state management)
+In simple applications data sharing works pretty well, we can keep all of our variables in a parent component so in
+this case, in our app dot Vue component, we pass functions and variables down to children and then children can call
+functions, like add to cart that will then update the state of the parent component.

+Now in more complicated applications, we would need something a little bit more robust for state management, and being
+able to share all of this data throughout our application and we will talk about that in a future series where we cover Vue x, which is Vuejs default state management library.
+But for right now, we are going to leave the application as it is and work on it in future series and lessons.